Dayton VA Medical Center, Ohio

-The Dayton VA Medical Center is grateful to the men and women who risk their lives to fight terrorism in Afghanistan, Iraq and many other places around the world.
-The Transition Care Management Center is your OEF/OIF Post Deployment Clinic and is the preferred entry point for your VA healthcare.
+The Dayton VA Medical Center is ready to welcome Post 9/11 Veterans and help coordinate your care.
+The Transition Care & Management Center is your OEF/OIF/OND Post Deployment Clinic and is the preferred entry point for your VA healthcare.

-If you have served in Operation Iraqi Freedom or Operation Enduring Freedom areas of operation (AOR), please contact us in any of the following ways.
+If you have served in Operation Iraqi Freedom, Operation Enduring Freedom, or Operation New Dawn please contact us in any of the following ways.

 Please contact Emily Myers, MSN, RN, Transition Care Management Program Manager, at (937) 268-6511, ext.
 1333, Glenis Sandusky, LISW-S, BCD at (937) 268-6511, ext.
 2626.
 They can be reached during the clinic hours from 8:00AM - 4:00PM.

 In Person Visits:

 We encourage walk-in visits to the clinic and operate much like an “Orderly Room.”
 We provide open access to OEF/OIF Veterans for Case Management and discussion of available programs and services.
 So please come in to establish your healthcare at your convenience.
 You may visit one of the following locations in the Medical Center.